icaroribeiro/server-app-python-django-postgresdb-docker/README.md

 # server-app-python-django-postgresdb-docker
-A Sever APP with Python, Django, Postgres DB and Docker
+A Server APP with Python, Django, Postgres DB and Docker